Fire Safety Building Regulations

 When is an Annual Fire Safety Statement due?

-The annual fire safety statement must certify that a properly qualified person has inspected the building, assessed the fire safety measures, and found that the measures are capable of performing to the relevant standard.
+The annual fire safety statement must certify that an accredited practitioner (fire safety) has inspected the building, assessed the fire safety measures, and found that the measures are capable of performing to the relevant standard.

 It is the responsibility of the owner to ensure Council receives the fire safety statement prior to the due date.
 Council as a courtesy sends a reminder out approximately 60 days before the statement is due.